 This is a one-page report that provides a summary of the business and its owner.
 A combined business-owner credit scoring model is more comprehensive than a business only or consumer only model.
 Blended scores have been found to outperform consumer or business alone by 10 – 20%.

 Business Experian Financial Profile: How to Know What Yours Is Telling Lenders

 Experian sells a number of products which can be used to monitor your business’s credit with them.

-A cheaper option at $39.95, this report contains details on the company, credit information, and a summary of financial payment information.
+And this report contains details on the company, credit information, and a summary of financial payment information.

 Experian also sells premium corporate profiles.
 These are enhanced profiles that contain extra information.
 For example, sales figures, size, contact details, products and operations, credit summary, and any Uniform Commercial Code (UCC) filings will show up here.
 This report also includes fictitious business names, payment history, and collections history.